Makoto Hasebe, Yasuhiko Okudera and Shinji Kagawa are three of the greatest Japanese players to have graced the Bundesliga stage. - © Getty Images

 An Asian Cup winner in 2011, Hasebe would not have been out of place in their 2019 title-seeking team either, had he not already pulled the curtain on his international career after 114 caps and over a decade of service for his country.
 Retiring after the 2018 FIFA World Cup allowed him to focus on prolonging his professional career at Eintracht Frankfurt.
 "It does me good to be able to put my feet up and have time to go for walks with my family," said Hasebe after his first international break spent in his second home of Germany.

-Even at the age of 34, Hasebe was earning accolades – and not just the DFB Cup he won with the Eagles in May 2018.
-He was also named by the Asian Football Confederation (AFC) as their International Footballer of the Year in 2018.
-Now 35, recognition of his performances – now more often deployed further back, at the heart of a three-man defence – continues.
-"He just knows what he's doing," said Frankfurt goalkeeper Kevin Trapp, who feels safer in the knowledge Hasebe will clean up in front of him, as his country's culture dictates.
+Even heading towards his 40s, Hasebe is still earning accolades – and not just the DFB Cup he won with the Eagles in May 2018.
+He was named by the Asian Football Confederation (AFC) as their International Footballer of the Year in 2018.
+He famously helped Eintracht to one of the greatest moments in the club's history by winning the 2022 UEFA Europa League and was even names in the tournament's squad of the season.
+"He just knows what he's doing," Frankfurt goalkeeper Kevin Trapp once said, safe in the knowledge Hasebe will clean up in front of him.
 And if Trapp were unable to play, he could rely on Hasebe to wear his gloves, as he did for Wolfsburg for 15 minutes in 2011, becoming the first Japanese 'goalkeeper' in the Bundesliga as a stand-in for the sent-off Marwin Hitz.

 Kagawa, the Japanese record-breaker